You will need

 3. Anchor the cut length of paper down on your pasting table, and carefully brush paste over the back; covering the edges evenly.

 Tip: Do not flick the pasting brush back over the edges, as this can result in paste getting on the front of the paper.

-4. Fold the ends of the length of paper into the middle (paste side to paste side), and then fold in half.
-Lay aside to allow the paste to soften the paper for a suitable time – refer to manufacturer’s instructions.
+4. Fold the ends of the length of paper into the middle (paste side to paste side) and then fold in half.
+Lay aside to allow the paste to soften the paper for a suitable time – refer to manufacturer’s instructions for more information.

-When you are confident, you may cut a couple of drops in advance, so that you reduce any waiting time for the paste to condition the paper.
-But be careful when planning further forward to think of pattern match and obstacles.
+Tip: When you are confident, you may cut a couple of drops in advance, so that you reduce any waiting time for the paste to condition the paper.
+Be sure to consider pattern match and obstacles here.

 1. Once your first drop of paper is ready, climb your stepladder holding a top corner in each hand and allow the top fold of paper to unfold against the wall (paste side to the wall).

 2. Carefully smooth the top of the paper against the wall, with your trimming allowance above the position of the top line of papering.
 Ensure the paper is hanging vertically, true to your pencil line.

 3. Working outwards from the centre of the paper and downwards, use a wallpaper brush to smooth the paper onto the wall removing any air bubbles and avoiding creasing.

 4. When you have reached nearly halfway down the drop of the paper, use both hands to release the bottom fold of paper, so that the whole drop is now unfolded.

 5. Continue to smooth the paper onto the wall until you reach the bottom line of papering.